mrmans0n/compose-rules/README.md

 You can find the comprehensive list of rules in [the rules documentaton](https://mrmans0n.github.io/compose-rules/rules).
 It contains both the what and why for each rule, we encourage you to read it prior to adopting our rules.

-There are 2 ways you can add these static checks to your build - using ktlint or using Detekt.
+There are 2 ways you can add these static checks to your build - using Ktlint or using Detekt.

-## Using with ktlint
+## Using with Ktlint

-You can refer to the [Using with ktlint](https://mrmans0n.github.io/compose-rules/ktlint) documentation.
+You can refer to the [Using with Ktlint](https://mrmans0n.github.io/compose-rules/ktlint) documentation.

 ## Using with Detekt